 Informed by my ongoing programme of research, I design and develop innovative English for academic and specific purposes (EAP/ ESP) courses and materials for open and distance learners.
 Currently I am leading on the production of a business communication module called Communication skills for business and management which have distinct features such as learning-oriented assessment, reflective learning and workplace communication focus.
 I have extensively worked on language across the curriculum with various faculties in The Open University (i.e. embedding academic language and literacy practices in different disciplines such as Science and Early Years studies).
 This led to the adoption of academic language and literacy descriptors in the OU curriculum for the first time (2016).
 This means courses embedding academic literacy focused activities in their materials, thus supporting students who otherwise might be at risk of failure.
 I have the expertise of developing technology-mediated (e.g., mobile devices) teacher professional development materials for English language teachers who teach English as a second or foreign language (ESL/ EFL).
 This work is based on my research in two large international projects mentioned above.

 My research has been internationally recognised.
 Based on my work, I have been invited as a keynote speaker to international conferences and the debate on national policy on assessment.
 Additionally, I have served as a Joint Coordinator of International Association of Teachers of English as a Foreign Language, English for Specific Purposes, Special Interest Group (IATEFL ESP SIG).
 I was Editor-in-Chief of the Journal of NELTA, an open access ELT journal published by Nepal English Language Teachers’ Association (NELTA) and a co-editor of Profesional and Academic English, the journal of the IATEFL ESP SIG.
-I am currently Editor of Journal of Language and Education published by National Research University Higher School of Economics, Moscow, Russia.
+I was Editor of Journal of Language and Education published by National Research University Higher School of Economics, Moscow, Russia.

 Gold Medal for best practice paper 2014 (with Christopher Walsh, Clare Woodward & Mike Solly) by Asian Association of Open Universities for The potential of mobile phones to transform teacher professional development.